shivamskr151/ai_stream_audio_notification/README.md

 ### Performance

-- The application is optimized for multiple concurrent connections
+- The application is optimized for multiple concurrent SSE connections
 - Events are paginated to handle large datasets efficiently
 - Audio is preloaded for better performance
-- Database queries are optimized with prepared statements
+- Database queries are optimized with Prisma ORM
+- Search functionality uses database-level filtering for better performance

 ## Deployment